Kingstowne History, Family Crest & Coats of Arms

 The surname Kingstowne was first found in Yorkshire where they held a family seat from very early times.
 "The manor-house [of Miserden] is said to have been built with the materials of the castle, and was, with the manor and estates, the property of the Kingston family, and their usual residence prior to the reign of James I." The township of West Thornton in Northumberland was home to another ancient branch of the family. " Between the township and the river Hart is a farm of about 100 acres, which belonged to the Knights Templars, from whom the hamlet obtained the name of Temple-Thornton: this property, on the suppression of the order, was consigned, with their other estates in the county, to John de Kingston."

-Important Dates for the Kingstowne family
+Early History of the Kingstowne family

 This web page shows only a small excerpt of our Kingstowne research.
 Another 127 words (9 lines of text) covering the years 1175, 1540, 1519, 1556, 1545, 1552, 1553, 1555, 1635, 1710 and 1692 are included under the topic Early Kingstowne History in all our PDF Extended History products and printed products wherever possible.